 - Toshio Furukawa sings the ending theme in the original Japanese version, despite not having a voice role in the series.
 (The opening theme was sung by TARAKO, who also voiced Mark.)

 - And I Must Scream: The fate of Sandy's grandfather in the Crystal Palace.

-- Bait-and-Switch Credits: The cheerful Ear Worm of a theme song that continues to play throughout
+- Bait-and-Switch Credits: The cheerful theme song that continues to play throughout.

-- Barefoot Cartoon Animals: None of the Koalas wear shoes.
+- Barefoot Cartoon Animal: None of the Koalas wear shoes.